d-SAVCHUK/EPAM_DevOps_Final_project/README.md

 ## 1. About me.

 My name is Dmitry.
 I have over 10 years of experience in the financial sector.
-From February 2022, I entered the EPAM Univercity course for switchers - IT Fundamentals.
+In February 2022, I entered the EPAM University course for switchers - IT Fundamentals.
 Upon completion, I chose the DevOps L0 direction, after passing the tests I successfully moved to the L1 level.
 Articles that we studied:
 - DevOps Essentials L1: Linux + Bash, Database Administration, Networks using Linux, Cloud Basic, CI/CD & IaC & Containerisation (Jenkins), Terraform, Docker, Ansible.
 - DevOps Essentials L0: Hypervisor Essentials, Networking Essentials, ContOS Linux Essentials, Scripting: Bash Essentials, Vision control with Git, Python Essentials.
 - IT Fundamentals: Basics of Computer Science, Programming, Front End, Vision control with Git, Math for IT, Introduction to SQL, Software Development Methodologies, Cloud Overview.